bhahumanists/bha.politicaldata/README.md

+## 2021-08-06

+Note that post-Brexit the ONS no longer supply the 'Regional Authority' data (it's technically a European region, apparently), so MapIt can't supply it either.
+They stopped supplying it in May 2021.
+It is possible to use the previous 'generation' of data by using the 'generation' parameter set to 42. eg: https://mapit.mysociety.org/postcode/b24qa.html?generation=42.
+This is not implemented in this extension.

+## Intro

 This extension looks up UK regional/political data from MapIt (https://mapit.mysociety.org/) and assigns it to custom fields.
 This allows you to search for everyone in particular regions, or Parliamentary Constituencies, and set up smart groups etc.